Pre-Test information and advice for the module 1 and 2 tests

 These two exercises are carried out together.
 Check your shoulder.
 Ride a slalom between five yellow cones as in position 2 on the diagram.
 As you pass the last yellow cone, go straight into the two blue cones at position 3 and do a figure-8 around these.
 Keep doing it until the examiner asks you to stop (usually about 3 circuits).
 Keep reasonably close during the slalom but once into the figure 8-exercise, stay wide of the blue cones and use as much room as you have available.

 Check your shoulder.
 Carry out a slow ride from position 4 as directed by the examiner to finish between the parallel lines at position 5 ready for the U-turn.
-On this exercise, just ride as slowly as you can, using your rear brake to control your speed.
-Do not use your front brake.
+On this exercise, just ride as slowly as you can, using your rear brake only to control your speed.
+Do not use the front brake until you are coming to a stop at the end of the exercise.
 If you ride so slow that you need to jiggle the bars from side to side to keep your balance, you are going TOO SLOW.

 Check your shoulder.
 Carry out a U-turn within the parallel lines at position 5.
 If you can get good clutch control as soon as you move off, go straight into the turn.
 If you need to ride forward a few yards to get clutch and balance, you need to do another shoulder check before you turn as the first one is now redundant.

-Once you start to turn, use clutch and back brake to control speed.
-Look round to the right towards where you want to go but don’t turn your head too far round as this in itself can cause you to lose balance.
+Once you start to turn, use clutch and back brake only to control speed.
+Look round to the right in the general direction in which you want the bike to go but don’t turn your head too far round as this in itself can cause you to lose balance.
 DO NOT aim for a point to stop at the other side as you become focused on one point.
 Imagine you are about to make the U-turn and carry on riding away without stopping.
 Once you have completed the turn, then just “change your mind” and pull up in a controlled manner.

 Check your shoulder and then ride around the loop from position 6 between the red and blue cones and then come straight down the exercise area through the speed trap and do a controlled stop (NOT an emergency stop) with your front wheel in the box of blue cones at position 7.
 Start to slow down early as the stop is easier and your speed is not being monitored during this exercise.